codefellows-seattle-javascript-401d16/lab-28-29-todo/lab28-29-amanda/README.md

 editing: false by default
 completed: false by default
 content: user provided content
-NoteCreateForm Component
+NoteForm Component

-onSubmit the NoteCreateForm should add a note to the application state NoteList Component
+onSubmit the NoteForm should add a note to the application state NoteList Component

 should display an unordered list of NoteItem components